shouguicai/SCFNN/Oral Presentation/presentation draft.md

 We can say that, by using mixed data-model training, the SCFNN classifier can work well on two entirely diﬀerent SSPs.

 ## Summary & Future work：
 Here is a brief summary of the presentation.
+Machine learning has potential advantages in unstable underwater acoustic environment.
-In our paper, we propose a SCFNN model.
-Combined with data-model mixed training, the model can help reduce the mismatch problem in matched-field source localization.
-The proposal is examined on SWellEx-96 experiment.
+Combined with data-model mixed training, the SCFNN model can help reduce the mismatch problem in matched-field source localization.
+It deserves more efforts.

-Machine learning has potential advantages in unstable underwater acoustic environment and thus deserves more eﬀorts.

 For now, the discussions on applying machine learning based methods to overcome mismatch problem in underwater acoustics are preliminary [prɪ'lɪmə.neri].